Forking in Short and Tame Abstract Elementary Classes: Axioms of an independence relation and the definition of forking

 \begin{prop} If $(S)_{(\lambda, \mu, \chi)}$ holds, then so does the following \begin{enumerate} \item[$(S^*)_{(\lambda, \mu, \chi)}$] Let $M$, $M_0$, and $N$ be models of size $\lambda$, $\mu$, and $\chi$, respectively so that $M_0 \prec N$ and $M_0 \prec M$.
 Then $M \adnf_{M_0} N$ iff $N \adnf_{M_0} M$. \end{enumerate} \end{prop}

 In first order stability theory, many of the key dividing lines depend on the local character $\kappa(T)$, which is the smallest cardinal so that any type doesn't fork over some subset of its of domain of size less than $\kappa(T)$.
 The value of this cardinal can be smaller than the size of the theory, e.g. in an uncountable, superstable theory.
 However, since types and nonforking occur only over models, the smallest value the corresponding cardinal could take would be $LS(K)^+$.
-This is too coarse for many situations.
-Instead, we follow \cite{shvi635}, \cite{shelahaecbook}.II, and \cite{tamenessone} by defining a local character cardinal based on the length of a resolution of the base rather than the size of cardinals.
-As different requirements appear in different places, we give two definition of local character: one with no additional requirement, as in \cite{shelahaecbook}.II, and one requiring that successor models be universal, as in \cite{shvi635} and \cite{tamenessone}.
+This is too coarse for many situations, although see Boney and Vasey \cite{unionsat} for a comparison.
+Instead, we follow \cite{shvi635}, \cite[Chapter II]{shelahaecbook}, and \cite{tamenessone} by defining a local character cardinal based on the length of a resolution of the base rather than the size of cardinals.
+As different requirements appear in different places, we give two definitions of local character: one with no additional requirement, as in \cite[Chapter II]{shelahaecbook}, and one requiring that successor models be universal, as in \cite{shvi635} and \cite{tamenessone}.